CVE-2026-14733

 Remediation

-Compensating Controls: Utilize a Web Application Firewall (WAF) to block common SQL injection payloads and monitor for anomalous traffic patterns directed at the application.
+Compensating Controls: Deploy a Web Application Firewall (WAF) with rules configured to detect and block SQL injection signatures targeting the application's input parameters.

 Exploitation status